Advanced Creative Practice in Art and Design

 What does this course cover

 The course will have art and design practice as its main focus.
-Students will have frequent access to all studios (painting and drawing, sculpture, printmaking and textiles) in order to develop their individual practice.
+Throughout the year students will have access to different studios (painting, drawing, sculpture, textiles and printmaking) in order to develop their individual practice.
 Some technical assistance in sculpture, printmaking and textiles will be available.
 Students will be encouraged to challenge themselves and be as experimental as possible with materials.

-The course will include a Contextual Studies component, focussed on active engagement as practitioners with the work of contemporary artists and designers, and of other media.
+The course will include a Contextual Studies component, focussed on active engagement as practitioners with the work of contemporary visual artists and designers.
 Critical analysis will be developed to support the student's own creative process and presentation skills.

 Verbal, written and self-evaluative skills will be developed to enable students to present their work effectively and submit for external opportunities such as commissions, exhibitions and placements.